-King: MS-13 victim’s mom killed by car at memorial service
+Mom of alleged MS-13 victim killed by car at girl’s memorial

 BRENTWOOD, N.Y.
-(AP) — A New York woman recognized by President Donald Trump at the State of the Union after her daughter was killed by MS-13 gang members has been struck and killed by a car at her daughter’s memorial.
+(AP) — A New York mother recognized by President Donald Trump at the State of the Union after MS-13 gang members allegedly killed her daughter was struck and killed Friday by a car at the girl’s memorial.

-Police say Evelyn Rodriguez of Long Island was hit Friday afternoon in Brentwood.
-Congressman Peter King says it happened about an hour before a planned memorial for her daughter, Kayla Cuevas.
+Evelyn Rodriguez was hit around 4 p.m. in Brentwood and died at a hospital, police said.
+U.S. Rep. Peter King, R-N.Y., says it happened about an hour before a planned memorial for her daughter, Kayla Cuevas.

+Police said homicide detectives are investigating.
+They did not immediately provide details on the driver of the car and would not say if Rodriguez was intentionally struck.

-Cuevas and her 15-year-old friend, Nisa Mickens, were killed in the Long Island neighborhood that has become the epicenter in the fight against MS-13 violence.
-Cuevas’ beaten body was found on Sept.
+Rodriguez spoke out against the gang and the local school district after Cuevas, 16, and her friend, Nisa Mickens, 15, were attacked with machetes and baseball bats in the Long Island community that has become the epicenter in the fight against MS-13 violence.
+Cuevas’ body was found on Sept.
 14, 2016.

 Most Read Nation & World Stories